Peyton Place (film): Plot

-In the New England town of Peyton Place, Paul Cross, fed up with his alcoholic stepfather, Lucas Cross, leaves town.
+In the New England town of Peyton Place, Paul Cross, fed up with his alcoholic stepfather, Lucas Cross, for his stealing, leaves town.
 Lucas is the school custodian and his downtrodden wife, Nellie, works as housekeeper for Constance "Connie" MacKenzie, a widow who owns a clothing shop.
 The daughters of both families, Allison MacKenzie and Selena Cross, are best friends and about to graduate from high school.
-While the MacKenzies live a comfortable life, the Cross family is indigent.
+While the MacKenzies live a comfortable life, the Cross family lives in poverty.

 At Peyton Place High School, town newcomer Michael Rossi has been hired as the new principal by school board president Leslie Harrington; the students had favored veteran teacher Elsie Thornton.
 Rossi wins Ms. Thornton over by offering to work with her.

 Connie allows Allison to have an unchaperoned birthday party.
 She invites her classmates, including the overtly sexual Betty Anderson and her boyfriend, Rodney Harrington.
 Connie is horrified to arrive home and find the teens, including Allison, making out.
 The next morning, Allison goes to meet Selena for church.
 She witnesses and then intervenes during an altercation between Lucas and Selena.

 Allison is named class valedictorian, and Rossi asks Connie to help chaperone the graduation dance; the two gradually develop a romantic relationship.
 Meanwhile, Harrington disapproves of his son, Rodney, dating Betty.
 Rodney then invites Allison to the dance, though she likes Norman Page, a shy, bookish boy raised by an emotionally abusive mother.
-Rodney tries to make out with Betty, but she remains angry that he broke up with her.
+During the dance, Rodney takes Betty to his car and tries to make out with her, but she remains angry that Rodney broke up with her.
 Rossi asks Ms. Thornton to give a short speech and lead the song "Auld Lang Syne".
 This annoys Marion Partridge, a member of the school board and a malicious gossip.

 Shortly after, Lucas rapes and impregnates Selena.
 She goes to Dr. Matthew Swain.
-He assumes Selena's boyfriend, Ted, is the father, but she breaks down and admits Lucas raped her.
+He assumes Selena's boyfriend, Ted, is the father, but Selena breaks down and admits Lucas raped her.
 Furious, Dr. Swain forces Lucas to sign a confession that he will keep secret if Lucas permanently leaves town.
 Unknown to either, Nellie overhears their conversation.
 A vengeful Lucas chases Selena when she returns home.
 Selena escapes but falls, starting a miscarriage.
 Dr. Swain records it as an appendectomy to protect Selena from scandal.